 For normal people, yes.
 For combat Marines, no.

-All joking aside, running an ETF is a complex operation that involves a lot of moving pieces.
-We have been working on our ETF platform for nearly 10 years and we still have room for improvement!
+All joking aside, running an ETF is a complex operation involving many moving pieces.
+We have been working on our ETF platform for over a decade and still have room for improvement!

 Can you convert mutual funds into ETFs?